 You are concerned about an increased risk of blood clots because of age or smoking.
 The risk of having a heart attack or stroke increases as you get older.
 It also increases if you smoke.
 You should stop smoking when taking the Pill, especially if you are older than 35 years of age.

-- Do not take this medicine if you have, or have had: - any blood clotting disorders such as Protein C deficiency, Protein S deficiency, Leiden Factor V mutation, Antithrombin III deficiency or other inherited blood clotting conditions - a confirmed blood test showing: - -- increased levels of homocysteine - -- antiphospholipid antibodies (APLAs) e.g. anticardiolipin-antibodies and lupus anticoagulant.
-These may increase your risk for blood clots or pregnancy losses (miscarriage) - major surgery after which you have not been able to move around for a period of time - angina pectoris or chest pain - mini stroke (also known as TIA or transient ischaemic attack) - severe kidney insufficiency or an acute failure of your kidney - migraine, accompanied by problems with seeing, speaking or had weakness or numbness in any part of your body - high risk of blood clots due to conditions such as diabetes mellitus with blood vessel damage, severe high blood pressure or severe high or low level of fats in your blood - pancreatitis (an inflammation of the pancreas) associated with high levels of fatty substances in your blood - severe liver disease and your liver function has not returned to normal - cancer that may grow under the influence of sex hormones (e.g. of the breast or the genital organs) - benign or malignant liver tumour - unexplained vaginal bleeding.
+You have, or have had:

+- any blood clotting disorders such as Protein C deficiency, Protein S deficiency, Leiden Factor V mutation, Antithrombin III deficiency or other inherited blood clotting conditions - a confirmed blood test showing:

+-- increased levels of homocysteine -- antiphospholipid antibodies (APLAs) e.g. anticardiolipin-antibodies and lupus anticoagulant.
+These may increase your risk for blood clots or pregnancy losses (miscarriage)

+- major surgery after which you have not been able to move around for a period of time migraine, accompanied by problems with seeing, speaking or had weakness or numbness in any part of your body high risk of blood clots due to conditions such as diabetes mellitus with blood vessel damage, severe high blood pressure or severe high or low level of fats in your blood pancreatitis (an inflammation of the pancreas) associated with high levels of fatty substances (triglycerides) in your blood severe liver disease, where the liver function measurements are not normal cancer that may grow under the influence of sex hormones (e.g. of the breast or the genital organs)